Kazmirchuk/nats-tcl/README.md

 ```
 If you are using a "batteries-included" Tcl distribution, like [Magicsplat](https://www.magicsplat.com/tcl-installer/index.html) or [AndroWish](https://www.androwish.org/home/wiki?name=Batteries+Included), you might already have the package.
 ## Supported features
-- Publish and subscribe to messages, also with headers (NATS version 2.2+)
+- Publish and receive messages, also with headers (NATS version 2.2+)
 - Synchronous and asynchronous requests (optimized: under the hood a single wildcard subscription is used for all requests)
 - Queue groups
 - Gather multiple responses to a request
 - Publishing and consuming messages from JetStream, providing "at least once" or "exactly once" delivery guarantees
-- JetStream management of streams and consumers
+- Management of JetStream streams and consumers
 - Standard `configure` method with many options
 - Protected connections using TLS
 - Automatic reconnection in case of network or server failure